mliebelt/pgn-viewer/readme.md

 ## Public site

-See the documentation on the public site (PgnViewerJS)[http://mliebelt.bplaced.net/pgnvjs/] for the current state, some working examples, and a little bit background.
+See the documentation on the public site [PgnViewerJS](http://mliebelt.bplaced.net/pgnvjs/index2.html) for the current state, some working examples, and a little bit as background.
+This site is growing, and allows me to show the early alpha implementation to others.

 ## References

 * http://www.famfamfam.com/lab/icons/silk/: Used part of the icons in the UI
+* **TODO** Collect here all references that are used in the implementation.
+This is only fair to the many ones that have provided additional parts of the implementation.